ellis882/Fenix-Drone-Company/README.md

 ### Features Left to Implement

-  - Plan is to make the website in a multi languages sites because of the different countries we operate.
+  - Plan is to make the website in a multi languages site because of the different countries we operate.
 Need to do research of what and how the best way is, to do that.
+Maybe it is better to make a total different one in context of custom building.

 ## Testing

 -### **For larger to medium screens size from 1200px wide and down**

- - On the About page changes where made in the Expertise section and Equipment section and Pricing section to maintane the look and feel of the page.
+ - On the About page changes where made in the Expertise section and Equipment section to maintane the look and feel of the page.

   __Expertise Section__
  - The left, right about text and image in the center where floated to the left and the height was changed to see al the content at the center of the page, below eachother.
 In this way the text stays clear and the image was set on the bottom of the section.